Welcome to Explicit Wealth! A place, where ignited minds come to get inspired!

 DeVos family had invested another US $ 100 Million.

-This gave Theranos a total US $ 9 Billion valuations and Elizabeth alone was worth US $ 5 Billion!
+This gave Theranos a total of US $ 9 Billion valuations, and Elizabeth alone was worth the US $ 5 Billion!

-This stopped a lot of former employees from talking after quitting their job or take any sort of action.
+This stopped many former employees from talking after quitting their job or taking any sort of action.

-Tylor Shultz, grandson of another board member George Shultz was in a more privileged position when he noticed the issue within the Theranos and after falling on Sunny and Elizabeth deaf ears, he quit.
+Tylor Shultz, the grandson of another board member George Shultz, was in a more privileged position when he noticed the issue within the Theranos.
+After falling on Sunny and Elizabeth deaf ears, he quit.

 He told him about how Theranos had doomed everyone by testing samples on existing Third-Party Commercial machines and not Theranos own Edison machines.
 Incredibly, Elizabeth had put such a spell on George Shultz that he would disregard everything his grandson Tyler had told him.

 In 2014 Fortune magazine released a front-page story titled “This CEO is out for blood!”